 When launching an e-commerce initiative or new service, the initial phase is creating awareness about your brand identity and how it can add value to others.
-You need to think of a long term successful brand strategy and continuously build momentum.
+You need to think of a long term successful branding strategy and continuously build momentum.
 Be smart, attentive, and persistent with your efforts.

 Do you stand out?

 Even if you have a digital marketing strategy well planned out for your business, it may or may not work due to the following:

 - Your campaign is not compelling enough to grab more than spur-of-the-moment attention from your target market.

 - There is a lot of competition (direct and indirect) marketing themselves online.